holyavkin/Public/codex.md

 - ❓ For most questions answers might be found inside the self, search engine & Wikipedia.
 - Logic is a helpful tool, but has flaws and can't be relied on entirely.
 - Acupuncture, reflexology, iridology, chiropractic works, somehow.
-- 💉 Some vaccinations might be good, but better to improve the immune system by cold, fasting, raw food diet & meditation.
+- 💉 Some vaccinations might be helpful in specific areas, but better to improve the immune system by cold, fasting, raw vegan diet, excercises & meditation (and other stress-dealing tools).
-- Editing DNA might be helpful.
+- Editing DNA might be helpful for a short term, but bring irreversable outcomes to the future generations.
 - 🤖 AI exists and getting more aware of itself.

 ### 4. Relationships